Nancy Pelosi Announces Schiff, Nadler as Impeachment Managers

-House Speaker Nancy Pelosi (D-CA) announced Wednesday who will serve as the House Democrat impeachment managers in the Senate impeachment trial of President Donald Trump.
+House Speaker Nancy Pelosi (D-CA) announced Wednesday who will serve as the House Democrats’ impeachment managers in the Senate impeachment trial of President Donald Trump.

 Pelosi named House Intelligence Committee chairman Rep. Adam Schiff (D-CA), House Judiciary Committee Chairman Rep. Jerry Nadler, along with Reps.
 Hakeem Jeffries (D-NY), Val Demings (D-FL), Zoe Lofgren (D-CA), Jason Crow (D-CO), and Sylvia Garcia (D-TX).
 Schiff will take on the role of lead impeachment manager.